Dominic D'Souza: Imprisonment and court case

-On the morning of February 14, 1989, Dominic was taken from his Parra home which he shared with his mother and aunt by a local police officer who asked him to accompany him to the police station in Mapusa, Goa.
+On the morning of February 14, 1989, Dominic was taken from his Parra, Goa home which he shared with his mother and aunt by a local police officer who asked him to accompany him to the police station in Mapusa.
 Upon arrival to the police station, Dominic was escorted to the local Asilo Hospital in a police van with no indication why he was there.
 He was familiar with the Asilo Hospital, being a frequent blood donor.
 He was placed in a room and interrogated about his health.
 Dominic tried to learn why he was being detained, but none of the doctors would answer his questions.
 From the room, he caught a glimpse of a doctor recording his name in a register labeled 'AIDS' and this was how he learned of his diagnosis.

-The police handcuffed him and escorted him to an abandoned tuberculosis sanitorium in Corlim, Goa.
+The police handcuffed him and escorted him to an abandoned tuberculosis sanatorium in Corlim, Goa.
 He was locked inside with armed guards standing at attention just outside the doors.
 He spent 64 days in quarantine.
 While he was isolated, his mother Lucy D'Souza filed a writ petition in the Panaji bench of the Bombay High Court, which presided over Goa even though Bombay was a part of Maharashtra.
 She and the legal team led by Anand Grover argued that Section 53 of the Goa Public Health Act—a section added in the 1987 amendment to specify restrictions and provisions regarding AIDS—violated articles 14, 19, 21, and 226 of the Indian Constitution, as well as the government-endorsed World Health Organization guidelines.
-Though the case dragged on for months, the court issued an interim order in mid-April releasing Dominic from the sanitorium and confining him instead to house arrest at his home in Parra.
+Though the case dragged on for months, the court issued an interim order in mid-April releasing Dominic from the sanatorium and confining him instead to house arrest at his home in Parra.

 The court came to a decision in December 1989, ruling against Dominic.
 The court re-inforced the power of the legislature to make such laws at their own discretion.
 Dominic was released from house arrest that December.